conjure-cp/EssenceCatalog-runs/problems/csplib-prob021-Crossfigures/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 43.68
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 43.68 seconds
- - Slowest option is ('01_compact.eprime', 'cplex'), total runtime 46.16
+ - Slowest option is ('01_compact.eprime', 'cplex'), total runtime 46.16 seconds
  - Slowest option took 1.06 times as long as SBS
- - VBS total runtime 42.47
+ - VBS total runtime 42.47 seconds
  - VBS as a percentage of SBS is 97.23%